Pylons/colander/docs/index.rst

 - Serialize an arbitrary Python structure to a data structure composed of strings, mappings, and lists.

-Out of the box, Cereal can serialize and deserialize various types of objects, including:
+Out of the box, Colander can serialize and deserialize various types of objects, including:

 - A mapping object (e.g. dictionary)